Samizo-AITL/zenn-articles/articles/en/02_control/06_aitl_reliability_fsm.md

 title: What Reliability Control Needed Was Not “Going Faster,” but Knowing When to Stop
 ---

-# 【Control:06】🛑 What Reliability Control Needed Was Not “Going Faster,” but Knowing When to Stop
+# 【Control】🛑 06.
+What Reliability Control Needed Was Not “Going Faster,” but Knowing When to Stop
 topics: ["control engineering", "PID control", "reliability", "FSM", "simulation"]

 ---